I Want to Invest in Real Estate #1: Here’s How I’m Getting Started

 Welcome to the brand-new I Want to Invest in Real Estate series!
 I have always wanted to invest in real estate and own mutliple properties.
 I’ve always been interested in building, design and land development, but I never knew how to take the next step and my financial missteps also stood in my way.
 So this series will cover all of my baby steps towards buying my first place.
 I have no idea how this will turn out.
 It may develop slowly or gain steam quickly.
 I may be approved for a loan on the first application or the 10th application (or 100th?).
 I really don’t know!
 I hope you will take the time to comment on this series as your insight will be extremely valuable to me.

 Before we get into the serious part, let me tell you that growing up in Southern California is hazardous to your health.
 I have an unnatural love of pre-packaged plastic experiences, women whose body parts and bleached hair look ridiculously fake and model homes.
 Most of all the model homes!
 I grew up in San Diego in the 1990s, which means that there was a new subdevelopment popping up every three months and you can bet that me and my mom were there to check it out.
 Later this pattern would be repeated with friends (my last visit to a model home was in March).
 Model homes are the best aspirational marketing tool ever, because you can pretend you live a perfect life in this perfect little house with the plastic fruit and the Homefill computer and flat-screen TV.
 The bedding in each room is elaborate and immense, only in model homes and movies have I ever seen beds with 14 different pillows.
 Which is all to say that I grew up wanting to live in a model home.
 Eventually, I started looking beyond the interior furnishings and began to appreciate homes for what they are: an intrinsic value.
 No matter what the housing market or the economy says, homes, land and all real estate have an intrinsic value that will never be zero.
 People need housing.
 People are interested in land based on its location and may repurpose it from its original use as a single family home into multifamily housing, office space or retail space.
 Owning real estate is an important way to build wealth and a monthly cash flow.
-Make sure you have a contractor like Summit Point Roofing on hand to help keep your investment fixed up.

 I want to buy real estate and rent these properties out to create a monthly cash flow.
 Based on my brief introduction to this topic, I believe that smart decisions made in choosing and acquiring properties can set you up to have a positive monthly cash flow on investment properties.
 It is not an easy game, nor do all of the pieces take care of themselves (property inspections, sale terms and conditions, financing).
 I believe if you can be patient and play it right, real estate can be a tool to build wealth even in the labyrinth of Southern California.
 It can also be as passive or as active as you make it to be, as an absentee landlord with a property management team, or as a landlord/property manager in one.